EUniceJiang/CourseManagementSystem/README.md

 ## Course Management System

+#### Project Description:

+#### Aim:
+To develop a course management system application which uses a web interface to a back-end database.
+Using markup and scripting programming language to connect to database via a network.

+#### launguage
+1. JavaScript
-Aim: Using JavaScript, CSS, HTML, PHP, and Bootstrap to develop a responsive course management website.
+2. CSS, HTML, PHP, and Bootstrap to develop a responsive course management website.